What Happens When Your Car is Repossessed in Georgia?

 - Trick the buyer into leaving the vehicle at an auto shop, and then repossessing the vehicle after the buyer leaves

-What Happens If Your Car Gets Repossessed?
+What Happens When Your Car is Repossessed in Georgia?
 After Repossession

 Once a vehicle is repossessed, the creditor has to send the buyer notice within 10 days, via certified mail, registered mail, or overnight delivery.
 This notice should provide information such as where the vehicle is being held, the amount of the outstanding loan, any additional fees, and whether the buyer can redeem the vehicle (pay off the outstanding loan and fees).
 If the buyer is able to pay the outstanding loan and fees in full, they can reclaim the vehicle from the lender.